-Liana Technologies’ regularly conducted surveys identified an increase in market automation awareness: 79.7% of the respondents were aware of the concept back in 2017.
-While there’s more awareness today, the company's latest report suggests that the number of marketers planning to invest in automation remained flat at 29.7%.
+Liana Technologies’ regularly conducted surveys identified an increase in market automation awareness: 13.9% of the respondents aren’t familiar with the concept of marketing automation; however, the company's latest report suggests that the number of marketers planning to invest in automation stands at 29.7%.

 4. Marketing automation is one of the fastest-growing software industries.

 According to marketing automation software stats, the market reached a whopping $15.6 billion in 2019.
 What's more, it is forecast to hit $25.1 billion by the end of 2023, further highlighting the adoption rate of such tools.

 6. Marketers see lead generation as the top goal of marketing automation.